The tropical metropolis of Miami is a vibrant and exciting place to explore. Here are our favorite day trips and tours from Miami.

 So, if you visit both, it’s a win-win, right?
 You get to see two stunning cities and don’t have to splash out on multiple plane tickets!
 Well, the same can be said for the Bahamas.

-Although it’s one of the cheapest Caribbean islands to visit, a trip to the Bahamas might mean two very expensive flights if you were to visit it on separate trips.
+Although it’s one of the cheapest Caribbean islands to visit, a trip to the Bahamas might mean two costly flights if you visit it on separate trips.
 However, on a day trip from Miami, you can travel to Bimini and back in a day.

 Tip: Book your ferry ticket to Bimini, Bahamas online.
 This ticket includes a day pass to the Hilton at World Resorts.